 It is fairly easy and inexpensive to insulate pipes – all you usually need is some foam tubing or even towels or rags to wrap around the pipes.
 Insulating your pipes, especially the hot water pipes, is a great idea in general, as it can lighten the load on your water heater and thus reduce your energy bills.

 If you have pipes vulnerable to freezing and located near an electrical source, you might want to look into using electrical heating tape to keep the pipes above freezing temperatures.
 Heat tape is intended to be wrapped around the pipe and when plugged in, it will put out just enough heat to keep the pipes warm.

 While outdoor pipes are more likely to become the source of wintertime plumbing problems, it’s also a good idea to pay some attention to your indoor plumbing as well.
 When temperatures drop to freezing levels, you might want to open cabinet doors to expose the indoor pipes to your home’s heating system.

 If you will be away from your home during cold weather, keep your interior thermostat set to at least 55 degrees Fahrenheit.
 Should the outside temperature drop below 30 degrees, you may even want to allow your kitchen or bathroom faucets to drip steadily.
 While leaky pipes should always be addressed promptly, allowing faucets to drip can help ward off bigger plumbing problems due to freezing.

-To avoid freezing pipes, you should winterize your plumbing system as soon as outdoor temperatures start to drop in fall or wintertime.
+To avoid freezing pipes, you should winterize your plumbing system as soon as outdoor temperatures start to drop in the fall or wintertime.
 As long as you get to the pipes before the freezing temperatures do, you can take great strides toward preventing burst pipes and other large-scale plumbing problems.
-Call 3 Mountains today!
+Call 3 Mountains Plumbing today!